 Lily of the Valley.
 A good selection of this stalwart species with a yellow margin to the leaves and said leaves are larger than average as well.
 Typical scented white flowers.
 There are numerous spellings of the cultivar name but since this is an American introduction, we can only assume this is correct.
 Sad.

 A lovely gold leafed sport of 'Cream da Mint' that Rick Sawyer found in his Fernwood Nursery in Maine.
 This truly glows particularly in spring when the gold coloration is at its best.
 The larger than usual white scented flowers are a fine accompaniment.
 Slower spreading than many selections.

-This Lily of the Valley gives the impression that it is a double flowered form but instead each bell-shaped flower is joined by as many 6 other flowers giving the impression of that it double.
+This Lily of the Valley gives the impression of a double flowered form but, instead each bell-shaped flower is joined by as many as 6 other flowers!
 A good grower and excellent scent.
 Tough as nails.
 Hardy enough to grow in areas that get so cold you should just move if you want to garden.

 © Copyright 2015 Far Reaches Farm.